Guides Cavalry: History

 Trustworthy men, who could, at a moment's notice, act as guides to troops in the field; men capable, too, of collecting trustworthy intelligence beyond, as well as within, our borders; and, in addition to all this, men, ready to give and take hard blows, whether on the frontier or in a wider field.

 These were qualities that would become the hallmark of the Guides.
 Although the corps recruited men from all over the country and even beyond the Frontier of India, Pathans, Punjabi Muslims, Sikhs and Dogras later formed the bulk of their manpower.

 General Sir Harry Lumsden of the Guides.
 Oil painting by John Maclaren Barclay, c.
 1866.

-Harry Lumsden was the perfect choice to train and lead this corps d'elite:
+Harry Lumsden was the optimal choice to train and lead this corps d'elite:

 He was a man of strong character, athletic, brave, resolute, cool and resourceful in emergency; a man of rare ability and natural aptitude for war, and possessed, moreover, of that magnetic influence which communicates the highest confidence and devotion to those who follow.
 Lumsden upheld the principle that the greatest and best school for war is war itself.
 He believed in the elasticity which begets individual self-confidence, and preferred a body of men taught to act and fight with personal intelligence.

 Lumsden left a lasting imprint on the Guides, who soon showed their mettle in numerous frontier operations.
 Believing that fighting troops were for service and not for show, Lumsden introduced loose and comfortable dust-coloured uniforms for the first time, which would soon become famous as "khaki" and within decades would be adopted by most of the armies of the world.
 In 1851, the Guides established themselves at Mardan, which would remain their cherished home until 1938.

 In 1851, The Corps of Guides became part of the Punjab Irregular Force, which later became famous as the Punjab Frontier Force or Piffers.
 The Piffers consisted of five regiments of cavalry, eleven regiments of infantry and five batteries of artillery besides the Corps of Guides.
 Their mission was to maintain order on the Punjab Frontier; a task they performed with great aplomb during the next fifty years.

-The Corps of Guides (Cavalry and Infantry).
-Coloured lithograph by Richard Simkin, c.
-1891.